JimBenna/Academy-Caldera/README.md

 Those repositories contains a scenario to be used with Mitre Caldera.

-it simulates a full ransomware attack.
+it simulates a full ransomware attack. ☠️

-:warning: This is for educational purposes
+⚠️ This is for educational purposes